 Urban Park Rangers – Citywide

 If you happen to have your own canoe or kayak and prefer to go it alone, there are several public launch sites throughout the city.
-Info about launch applications, permit requirements, a map of public launch sites and additional rules, regulations and guidelines are all available on the NYC Parks Department website.
+Info about launch applications, permit requirements, a map of public launch sites and additional rules, regulations, and guidelines are all available on the NYC Parks Department website.
 If you're going to do it yourself, you'll also want to read the NYC Boating "Rules of the Road" and Clean Boating Guidelines.

 Top image: Brooklyn Bridge Park Kayaking.
 Photo by Charlie via Flickr.

-This article first published in June 2012.
+This article, first published in June 2012, is updated annually.